Scrum vs Kanban in Agile

 Kanban: It is the job of the Agile Coach (if present – not all Kanban teams have one) to help the Product Owner and the Development Team to develop and maintain good habits.

 Kanban: At any moment.

-Scrum: Done in batches – Each Sprint starts with a Sprint Planning Meeting – facilitated by the Scrum Master and attended by the Course Owner and the Development Team and (optionally) other Stakeholders.
-Together they select high priority items from the Course Backlog that the Development Team can commit to delivering in a single Sprint.
+Scrum: Done in batches – Each Sprint starts with a Sprint Planning Meeting – facilitated by the Scrum Master and attended by the Product Owner and the Development Team and (optionally) other Stakeholders.
+Together they select high priority items from the Product Backlog that the Development Team can commit to delivering in a single Sprint.
 The selected items are known as the Sprint Backlog.

 Kanban: Based on single-threaded work item flows – Pulled directly from product backlog